Indication (medicine): Incorporating indication of use on prescription drug labeling

 There has been some thought on incorporating the indication in prescription drug labeling as an approach to improve patient understanding of the medications they are on.
 This information can help healthcare providers reduce medication errors related to drugs that may look and sound alike.
 Knowing the indication of the drug can also help providers determine if the dose of the drug is appropriate per indication, and this can greatly improve patient safety and drug effectiveness.

 However, there are still some challenges with incorporating the indication of use on prescription drug labels.
 Revealing the indication of use on prescription drug labels can breach patient confidentiality since the label will disclose private information publicly.
 Some medications can also be used for multiple diseases and one disease may have multiple medications for its prevention or treatment, therefore adding an indication on prescription labels in these cases may cause some confusion and may not be able to actually fit onto the label.

 Medical tests

 Each test has its own indications and contraindications, but in a simplified fashion, how much a test is indicated for an individual depends largely on its net benefit for that individual, which largely depends on the absolute difference between pre- and post-test probability of conditions (such as diseases) that the test is expected to achieve.
 Additional factors that influence a decision whether a medical test should be performed or not include: cost of the test, time taken for the test or other practical or administrative aspects.
 The possible benefits of a diagnostic test may also be weighed against the costs of unnecessary tests and resulting unnecessary follow-up and possibly even unnecessary treatment of incidental findings.
-Also, even if not beneficial for the individual being tested, the results may be useful for the establishment of statistics in order to improve health care for other individuals.